• Skip to primary navigation

 Do you like this recipe?

-beef and potato curry cooked with spinach and yogurt served in a bowl
+ground beef and potato curry in a bowl.

-Comforting beef and potato curry with yogurt and spinach, this easy dish is one of my favorite curries.
+Comforting ground beef and potato curry with spinach and yogurt - this simple recipe is one of my all-time favorite curries.

 5 from 1 vote